s386Fall2023/s386Fall2023.github.io/_assignments/02git.md

 6. Check the git log

 ## Create a Readme file
-1. Create a file called "Readme.md"
+1. Create a file called `Readme.md``
 2. Inside the Readme file, create a title (such as the name of the repo) and write a description of the repository
 3. Add and commit the readme file.

-## Create a .gitignore
+## Create a `.gitignore`
-1. Create a .gitignore file with the following text "api-keys.txt"
+1. Create a `.gitignore` file with the following text "api-keys.txt"
-2. Add and commit the .gitignore file
+2. Add and commit the `.gitignore` file
 3. Create a file called "api-keys.txt"
 4. Check the status of the git repo
 5. Add some text to the "api-keys.txt" file.
 Save the changes and check the status.

-6. IMPORTANT:  For best results, add all files that you want to ignore to the .gitignore file **before** any of the ignored files get committed.
-(Git will still track and push files that were committed before they were added to the .gitignore.)
+*IMPORTANT:  For best results, add all files that you want to ignore to the .gitignore file **before** any of the ignored files get committed.
+(Git will still track and push files that were committed before they were added to the .gitignore.)*

 ## Create a branch
 1. Make a new branch called "features"